hyperledger/fabric/docs/source/config_update.md

 *Audience: network administrators, node administrators*

+Note: this topic describes the process for updating a channel on a network that does not have a system channel.
+For a version of this topic that includes information about the system channel, check out [Updating a channel configuration](https://hyperledger-fabric.readthedocs.io/en/release-2.2/config_update.html).

 ## What is a channel configuration?

 Like many complex systems, Hyperledger Fabric networks are comprised of both **structure** and a number related of **processes**.